 If you don’t want your form data to be editable, you’ll want to make sure that your document is flattened.
 Adobe Reader does not include this functionality natively, but you can use the free trial of PDF Forms Flattener to flatten your documents.

-DID YOU KNOW: PDF Forms Flattener can be used to bulk flatten PDF forms?!
-Amazing if your business deals with a ton of client paperwork
+FYI: PDF Forms Flattener can be used to bulk flatten PDF forms, which is great if your business deals with a ton of client paperwork.

 Check out this other how-to article about flattening PDFs for more information.